 I don’t have any kit at the moment.
 Can you lend me some so that I can come and try out?

 Can you teach me how to play hockey?

 Can I join your team if I’m under 18 years old?

 Do you sign players from abroad?

-I’ve not played in a while and I don’t think you’ll sign me yet, but how can I improve if I can’t sign?
+I’ve not played in a while and I don’t think you’ll sign me yet, so have you got a rec hockey team?

 FAQs for fans…